bitcoin/bitcoin/doc/talkcoin-conf.md

 ## Configuration File Path

 The configuration file is not automatically created; you can create it using your favorite text editor.
-By default, the configuration file name is `bitcointalkcoin.conf` and it is located in the Bitcointalkcoin data directory, but both the Bitcointalkcoin data directory and the configuration file path may be changed using the `-datadir` and `-conf` command-line options.
+By default, the configuration file name is `talkcoin.conf` and it is located in the Talkcoin data directory, but both the Talkcoin data directory and the configuration file path may be changed using the `-datadir` and `-conf` command-line options.

-The `includeconf=<file>` option in the `bitcointalkcoin.conf` file can be used to include additional configuration files.
+The `includeconf=<file>` option in the `talkcoin.conf` file can be used to include additional configuration files.